Mission: Ecuador

 It has always been my philosophy that Nationals can reach Nationals much better than we (North Americans) can, and should be involved as much as possible.
 The real backbone and success of our ministry, right after God in importance, are my national partners.
 Meet these wonderful men and women that God has put in my path to bless me.

-Diego Leon. (pictured far right) Gifted teacher and wise couselor, and small group leader.
+Diego Leon.
+Gifted teacher and wise couselor, and small group leader.
 Adult focus.
-He is the principle leader of the work in "Chambitola"and in the summer of 2009, our work at La Victoria.

-We are involved in small groups to build accountability, leadership skills, and Christian maturity.
-For 2 years we were personally involved in three of the churches, added a fourth (Linaje Escogido church) in early 2007, and a fifth at Chambitola in Fall 2007.
-This is an interactive format, held during the week to build up the men of the church.
-The men are all progressing incredibly well, and many are part of our "home grown" missionary group!
-Our first "daughter group" has been born at Parada Siete church in 2007 as well, fulfilling the commandment to multiply!
-In 2008, we have left all of the churches in Calderon to be on their own, and they still continue with this leadership small group meeting.
+We are involved in small groups as a principle model to build accountability, leadership skills, and Christian maturity.
+For 2 years, starting in 2005, we were personally involved in three churches in the Calderon area, added a fourth (Linaje Escogido church) in early 2007, and a fifth at Chambitola in Fall 2007.
+This is an interactive format, held during the week to build up the members of the church.
+In 2008, we left all of the churches in Calderon to work in other more remote areas without churches.
+Small groups continue to be the backbone of our ministry.

-UPDATE: these groups have been left to grow, and we ask you to be praying for them to continue producing mature leaders, and multiplying.
+We ask you to be praying for these groups and churches to continue producing mature leaders, and multiplying.
 We continue to use the small group, interactive model as the principle means of growth in our ministry.

 Things I've learned and Experienced